Nikolai Shvernik: Biography

+Left to right: Nikolai Antipov, Joseph Stalin, Sergei Kirov, Nikolai Shvernik, and Nicolay Komarov.

 Shvernik was a full member of the Central Committee from December 1925 until he died 45 years later.
 In April 1926, he was appointed to the Secretariat, one of a team of four secretaries led by Stalin, in place of Grigory Yevdokimov, a Zinoviev supporter.

 While the Central Committee and Central Control Commission were in joint session, in October 1927, debating whether to expel the leading oppositionists, including Leon Trotsky and Zinoviev, Shvernik displayed his loyalty to Stalin.

 In December 1927, when there were sudden food shortages in the cities because the peasants were holding back their produce in anticipation of rising prices, Shvernik was dispatched to the Urals, as regional party secretary.
 He continued to support Stalin loyally through the rapid industrialisation of the soviet economy, which was opposed by almost the entire leadership of the trade unions.
 He was recalled to Moscow in 1929, and imposed as chairman of the Metallurgist Trade Union.
 From July 1930 to March 1944, he was first secretary of the All-Union Central Council of Trade Unions and a member of the Orgburo.

 Shvernik presided over the 1931 Menshevik Trial, in which fourteen Russian economists came up for trial on charges of treason.
 In February 1937, he was a member of the commission that investigated Nikolai Bukharin and Alexei Rykov, the two most prominent former oppositionists still living in the USSR, and voted that they should be expelled from the Central Committee, arrested, and shot.